 Q: Is a referral required to be seen at Greenville ADHD Specialists?

-  A: A referral is not required by us.
-However, a referral is required for Medicaid patients.
-Some other insurance plans may require a referral as well.
-We welcome all referrals and will communicate our assessment and plans to the referring provider for the best possible care of our mutual patient.
+A: No. We welcome all referrals and will communicate our assessment and plans to the referring provider for the best possible care of our mutual patient.

 Q: Is insurance accepted?

 A: Starting on February 1, 2019, insurance will no longer be accepted.
 We will be considered an out-of-network provider.

 A: Cash, Check, Credit/Debit Card.
 (We do not accept Care Credit)